WingTillDie/close-tab-firefox/README.md

 ## Example use case
 Makes Firefox touch-friendly by adding close tab button to toolbar.
 It makes using desktop Firefox on mobile via remote connection easier
-e.g. Using [MultiVNC](https://f-droid.org/en/packages/com.coboltforge.dontmind.multivnc/) or [AVNC](https://f-droid.org/en/packages/com.gaurav.avnc/) on Android to connect to Windows [TightVNC](https://tightvnc.com) Server to use desktop FireFox
+e.g. Using [MultiVNC](https://f-droid.org/en/packages/com.coboltforge.dontmind.multivnc/) or [AVNC](https://f-droid.org/en/packages/com.gaurav.avnc/) on Android to connect to Windows [TightVNC](https://tightvnc.com) Server to use desktop Firefox

 Screenshot of showing the add-on in MultiVNC:
 ![MultiVNC](img/multivnc.png)